Skip to main content

 edit-json

-In this section, you will find: Reference of a Declarative Hook of the type
+In this section, you will find the reference for a Declarative Hook of the edit-json type.

 A Declarative Hook of the edit-json type defines changes made to existing JSON files.
-Check below for an example of a Declarative Hook definition of the edit-json type:
+See the following example of a Declarative Hook definition of the edit-json type:

 name: "hook-edit-json"